LCPQ/qcmath/README.md

 \begin{pmatrix}\mathbf{A}^{\text{BSE}} & \mathbf{B}^{\text{BSE}} \\ -\mathbf{B}^{\text{BSE}} & -\mathbf{A}^{\text{BSE}} \end{pmatrix}\cdot\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}=\mathbf{\Omega}_m^{\text{BSE}}\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}
 ```

 where the BSE matrix elements depend on the choice of the BSE kernel.
 To run a BSE calculation we have first to specify the approximation for the self-energy with the method argument and the keyword for this option is `BSE=True`.
 Note that in general a BSE calculation is done in the static approximation, which is the equivalent of the adiabatic approximation in TD-DFT.
 It is possible to take into account dynamical effects using first-order perturbation theory [^8] using the option `dBSE=True`.
 This dynamical correction is applicable for all the different BSE kernels available in qcmath.
-Note that this dynamical correction is only available in TDA with the option `dTDA`.
+Note that this dynamical correction is only available in TDA with the option `"dTDA"`.

 # Programmer guide